This association shall be known as “Military Reporters and Editors” or “MRE.”

 Section 4.
 Member dues shall be set by a majority vote of the Board of Directors.

 Section 1.
 There shall be a Board of Directors as the governing body of MRE.
 The business and affairs of MRE shall be managed by or under the direction of the Board.
 The Board of Directors may exercise all such powers of MRE and do all such lawful acts and things that are not by law, articles of incorporation, constitution or bylaws required to be done by the members.
-The Board of Directors shall have full control of the property of MRE, and is empowered to accept grants or other financial support on behalf of the association.
+The Board of Directors shall have full control of the property of MRE and is empowered to accept grants or other financial support on behalf of the association.

 Section 2.
 The officers of MRE shall consist of a President, a Vice President, a Secretary, and a Treasurer, each of whom shall be an Active member.
 No person shall simultaneously hold more than one office, except in an emergency as determined by the Board of Directors.
 The duties of said officers shall be listed in the Bylaws.

 Section 3.
-The Board of Directors shall consist of the officers of MRE, each of whom shall be elected for a period of two years, and five Active Members.
-The terms of the Board of Directors members shall be two years.
+The Board of Directors shall consist of the officers of MRE, each of whom shall be elected for a period of two years, and nine Active Members.
+The term of the Board of Directors members shall be two years.
 Each Director and officer, including any appointed or elected to fill a vacancy, shall hold office until his or her successor is appointed and qualified, excepting earlier resignation or death.

 Section 4.
 Neither the Board nor any officer shall undertake any action that would disqualify MRE from tax-exempt status under Section 501 (c) (3) of the Internal Revenue Service Code and applicable regulations, as may be amended from time to time.